Nameless-Trading/nt-research/nt_research/research/underdog_risk_premium/underdog_risk_premium.typ

 #show: ieee.with(
   title: [Underdog Risk Premium],
   abstract: [
-    Prediction markets have experienced rapid growth following recent regulatory changes, with platforms like Kalshi emerging as key venues for betting on real-world events.
-This report examines the college football prediction market for the 2025 season to identify pricing inefficiencies and potential arbitrage opportunities.
-Our analysis reveals systematic mispricing in the final 30 minutes before kickoff, specifically for contracts trading in the 90-100 probability range, suggesting exploitable market inefficiencies during this critical pre-game window.
+    We document systematic mispricing in Kalshi's college football prediction markets during the 2025 season.
+High-probability contracts (90-100 cents) are consistently underpriced by approximately 4 percentage points in the hours preceding kickoff, with the effect strongest at 30 minutes before game start.
+We attribute this inefficiency to retail traders' preference for lottery-like payoffs on longshot bets.
+A trading strategy exploiting this pattern achieves a 99.4% win rate (153 of 154 trades), though concentration risk from expensive contracts limits risk-adjusted returns to a Sharpe ratio of 0.36 (unannualized).
+Our findings suggest that while market inefficiencies exist and are statistically significant, their exploitation requires careful risk management due to severe tail risk exposure.
   ],
   authors: (
     (